Why should my site be STARR Certified?

 - promoting research as an option for all;

-- strengthening communication between research site staff and patients, caregivers, and advocacy groups;
+- strengthening communication between research site staff and patients, caregivers, and advocacy groups; and

 Everything The STARR Coalition does comes from our stakeholders looking to make positive change.